NuttySalmon/connecting_flights/README.md

 Run `python start.py` in directory

 __To run web interface:__
-Run `python run_webapp.py` and go to `localhost:5000` on your browser. _Note:_ data have to be imported or added using the console interface.
+Run `python run_webapp.py` and go to `localhost:5000` on your browser. _Note:_ no data will be shown before data are added or imported using the console interface.

 ## Importing CSV
-Sample data `scaled_down.csv` can be found in the `resources` directory and can be imported through the console interface.
+Sample data `import_ready.csv` can be found in the `resources` directory and can be imported through the program's console interface `Use CSV` option.

-`scaled_down.csv` is a scaled down version of US Bureau of Transportation data `raw_data.csv`, procressed using the script `scale_down_csv.py` we created. `raw_data.csv` is not recommended to be imported since the data size is too big and with no price information avaliable.
+`import_ready.csv` is a scaled down version of [US Bureau of Transportation](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236)'s data `raw_data.csv`, procressed using the script `scale_down_csv.py` we created. `raw_data.csv` is not recommended to be imported since the data size is too big and with no price information avaliable.

 Sample quaries to try to get more than one flight in shortest-path: